Life Science

 Job Title Name Research Field Specialty Master’s Course in Charge

 Associate Professor (RIKEN) Aoyama, Tetsuya Electronic materials and devices Basic physical properties such as optical response and charge mobility, and device applications such as organic transistors, organic photoelectric conversion devices, and organic EL devices are studied using organic photonic and electronic functional materials such as organic semiconductor materials, focusing on the relationship between molecular packing structure and performance.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

-Professor Ito, Kazuhito Information communication and circuit system Various design problems of large scale integrated circuits are tackled.
-Research is being carried out on parallel processing scheduling and high level synthesis techniques, circuit design and design automation of parallel digital signal processing systems and image processing hardware, and system LSI design methodology.
-Electrical and Electronic Systems
+Professor Ito, Kazuhito Information communication and circuit system Research on various design problems of large-scale integrated circuits.
+In particular, the development of parallel processing scheduling and high-level synthesis techniques, circuit design and design automation for parallel digital signal processing systems and dedicated image processing hardware, and research on system LSI design methodology.
+Electrical Engineerring, Electronics, and Applied Physics

 Associate Professor Inada, Yuki Energy control system The following researches are carried out in order to solve environmental, medical treatment and energy problems by discharge plasma.
 (1) Development of advanced plasma diagnostic techniques with high versatility and usefulness (2) elucidation of discharge plasma mechanism and search for new phenomena by using these diagnostic techniques (3) optimization and new practical application of discharge plasma application technology based on phenomenon understanding.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Professor Uchida, Hidekazu Electronic materials and devices Research on chemical sensor devices and measurement systems, especiallytwo-dimensional electrochemical sensor for imaging of chemical species distribution, high throughput screening systems for drug discovery, chemical sensors for security system such as initial fire detection and quarantine detection.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Associate Professor (RIKEN) Ono, Keiji Electronic materials and devices Fabrication of semiconductor nanostructured devices such as quantum dots using III-V compound semiconductors and electrical conduction measurements in the ultra-low temperature region are being carried out to elucidate and control the physics of the small number of electrons, electron spins, and nuclear spins in the devices.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Associate professor Ohira, Masataka Information communication and circuit system Theoretical/numerical research and experimental investigations are carried out in the area of microwave/millimeter-wave circuit design and development, especially filters and antennas employing the latest design theory.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Associate Professor Kakizaki, Koichi Quantum property Magnetic material engineering: The research on granular thin film medium with L10 -ordered alloy, hexagonal M type ferrite thin film medium which can be applied to the next generation ultra-high density magnetic recording is carried out.
-Functional Materials Science
+Electrical Engineerring, Electronics, and Applied Physics

 Professor Kadono, Hirofumi Measurement control Statistical optics, laser speckle interferometry, measurement using bio-speckle and measurement using light scattering.
 We are developing new environmental sensing technologies by applying these noncontact and nondestructive high-sensitivity optical measurement technologies to the dynamic and functional measurement of plants.
-Environmental Control System Course
+Electrical Engineerring, Electronics, and Applied Physics/ Interdisciplinary Education Program for Applied Science and Technology in Global Environment

 Associate Professor Kamishima, Kenji Quantum property Synthesis of 3d transition metal oxides and intermetallic compounds by powder metallurgy, Electronic and magnetic properties of these oxides and compounds Functional Materials Science

 Professor Kaneko, Yasuyoshi Energy control system Research on industrial applications of power electronics and robotics.
 In particular, development of wireless power transfer systems for EVs and the development of intelligent and high-performance welding robot systems based on intelligent information processing and control technologies.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Associate professor Kimura, Yuichi Information communication and circuit system Research and development of planar antennas, which are important devices in wireless communication systems.
 In particular, high performance and high functionality design of waveguide slot antennas and microstrip antennas for microwave and millimeter waves based on electromagnetic field analysis.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Professor Sakai, Masamichi Quantum property Solid-state Electron Physics Quantum Device Engineering: The problem of electron transport in metals mediated by hydrogen atoms has been investigated from the viewpoint of magneto-electric conduction and far-infrared property, and the function enhancement of hydrogen storage materials has been tackled.
 Semiconductor crystal evaluation method using nonlocality of microscopic optical response was developed.
-Functional Materials Science
+Electrical Engineerring, Electronics, and Applied Physics

 Associate Professor Shioda, Tatsutoshi Information communication and circuit system Advanced research on photonics and sensing systems based on optical fiber communication, free-space optics, non-linear optics, optical interferometry, and optical frequency comb.
 Applications of the research are, for example, a single-shot ultrafast optical arbitrary waveform synthesis/analysis on a femto-second time range, optical dispersion spectroscopy, single-shot 2D tomographic imaging for factory in-line inspection, and spatially resolved complex optical electric field spectroscopy.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Professor Shirai, Hajime Quantum property Atmospheric-pressure chemical mist deposition and atomic layer deposition of polymer and metal oxide thin films for application to rcrystalline Si and perovskite photovoltaics and field-effcet transistors (FETs).
 Characterization of optical and carrier transport properties at the Si/dielectric layer interface using real-time monitoring by ellipsometry and FTIR.
-Functional Materials Science
+Electrical Engineerring, Electronics, and Applied Physics

 Associate Professor Taino, Tohru Electronic materials and devices Research on the development of next-generation devices such as photon detectors, terahertz wave detectors, and superconducting integrated circuits that take advantage of the characteristics of superconductivity.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Associate Professor Tsuji, Toshiaki Energy control system With the aim of adapting robots to the environment where humans exist, the following research has been developed.
 1. A method of systematically describing robot skills, 2.
-High-precision force measurement technology, 3. dynamic force control algorithm Electrical and Electronic Systems
+High-precision force measurement technology, 3. dynamic force control algorithm Electrical Engineerring, Electronics, and Applied Physics

 Associate Professor Hasegawa, Yasuhiro Measurement control Research and development of energy conversion and energy conversion systems using plasma and semiconductors.
 Nanowire devices that include quantum effects by nanostructuring thermoelectric conversion semiconductor devices that can directly convert heat to electricity are being developed, interactions between materials and magnetic fields are being studied, thin film formation using plasma is being conducted, and research is advancing from a physical point of view.
-Environmental Control System Course
+Electrical Engineerring, Electronics, and Applied Physics

-Associate Professor (Information Technology Center) Hasegawa, Yuki Electronic materials and devices We are developing gas sensors for environmental monitoring, taste and smell sensor devices and systems.
+Associate Professor Hasegawa, Yuki Electronic materials and devices We are developing gas sensors for environmental monitoring, taste and smell sensor devices and systems.
 In addition, we are conducting research aimed at industrial applications such as elucidation of biological phenomena and development of monitoring technology using biological reactions of plants by bioelectric potential measurement of plants.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Professor (RIKEN) Hirayama, Hideki Electronic materials and devices We are researching new quantum optical devices, especially deep ultraviolet light emitting device using wide bandgap AIGaN system crystal, high-efficient laser using three-dimensional photonic crystal, and terahertz quantum cascade laser.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Associate Professor (RIKEN) Fukuda, Kenjiro Electronic materials and devices We are researching the development of electronics with unprecedented flexibility and lightness using mainly organic semiconductor materials.
 In particular, we are focusing on ultra-thin organic solar cells, and are advancing research on higher efficiency, improved environmental stability, and integration with sensors.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Professor Ma, Zhewang Information communication and circuit system Research and development of compact higher performance microwave and millimeter-wave passive circuits, including filters, power dividers, and other multi-functional circuits for wireless communication systems.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Professor Maeyama, Mitsuaki Energy control system We are developing a pulsed power source for generating lasers and electron beams, measuring and controlling various plasmas, and studying new plasma sources and their applications.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Professor Myoren, Hiroaki Electronic materials and devices Research on superconducting electronics using superconducting devices with features such as ultra high speed, low power consumption, and ultra high sensitivity.
 We are studying the fabrication process of Josephson devices, a detector for terahertz electromagnetic waves and photons using Josephson devices, and a digital logic circuit capable of subterahertz clock operation.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Associate Professor Yagi, Shuhei Electronic materials and devices Research on semiconductor crystal growth and opto-electronic devices.
 In particular, developments of novel materials , fabrication process, and analysis methods of operation mehcanism for next-generation high-efficiency solar cells are conducted.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

-Professor Yaguchi, Hiroyuki Electronic materials and devices Epitaxial growth and optical characterization of semiconductor nanostructures for next-generation photonic devices, such as high-efficiency photovoltaic cells, high-efficiency light-emitting devices, single- and entangled-photon emitters Electrical and Electronic Systems
+Professor Yaguchi, Hiroyuki Electronic materials and devices Epitaxial growth and optical characterization of semiconductor nanostructures for next-generation photonic devices, such as high-efficiency photovoltaic cells, high-efficiency light-emitting devices, single- and entangled-photon emitters Electrical Engineerring, Electronics, and Applied Physics

 Associate Professor (RIKEN) Yamaguchi, Tomohiro Electronic materials and devices Research on novel phenomena in nanostructured devices and their applications.
 Fabrication of quantum effect nanostructure devices using nanomaterials such as nanotube nanowires and superconductors, and measurement of electrical conduction properties at low temperatures are being carried out.

 Professor Yamane, Satoshi Measurement control Specialty field: Measurement and control engineering research content: In order to reduce the workload of workers in a welding production and processing environment that is severe for human beings, research is being carried out on the development of robot welding systems and the risk assessment of electromagnetic environment in production and processing using a large current.
-Environmental Control System Course
+Electrical Engineerring, Electronics, and Applied Physics/ Interdisciplinary Education Program for Applied Science and Technology in Global Environment

-Associate Professor Yamano, Yasushi Energy control system Electric insulation technology and discharge control technology under vacuum environment are studied.
+Professor Yamano, Yasushi Energy control system Electric insulation technology and discharge control technology under vacuum environment are studied.
 The technology development is carried out on the improvement of electric insulation proof stress in vacuum of electrode material and insulator material by various treatments.
 Research and development of high performance fuses for circuit protection is also under way.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

-Assistant Professor Ishikawa, Ryo quantum property Thin-film solar cell:perovskite solar cells Functional Materials Science
+Assistant Professor Ishikawa, Ryo quantum property Thin-film solar cell:perovskite solar cells Electrical Engineerring, Electronics, and Applied Physics

 Assistant Professor Shimizu, Maki Electronic materials and devices It aims at sensitivity enhancement and function enhancement of the sensor using carbon material (Diamond and carbon nanotubes), and measurement of material property and bio, etc. using the sensor actually.
 Experiments are carried out in a wide range of fields from material preparation to measurement.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Assistant Professor Naruse, Masato Electronic materials and devices The authors are developing a user-friendly terahertz wave high sensitivity camera which can be used in a wide range of fields such as astronomical observation, security, and medical treatment.
 In addition to electromagnetic field analysis calculation for optical system design, process technology for superconducting sensors, and low-temperature technology, research on physical properties of superconductors is being conducted with the aim of improving sensor sensitivity.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

 Assistant Professor Fujikawa, Sachie Electronic materials and devices We are conducting research on optical and electronic devices using semiconductor materials that can be used in a wide range of fields such as medicine, space and disaster prevention.
 We are working on the elucidation of physical properties by first-principles calculations, the development of high quality quantum structure fabrication technology by crystal growth, and the evaluation of physical properties.
-Electrical and Electronic Systems
+Electrical Engineerring, Electronics, and Applied Physics

-Assistant Professor Manabe, Tetsuya Information communication and circuit system IT (information technology) based systems innovation for human mobility sophistication, in particular, realizing information society infrastructure in the real world, such as pedestrian navigation systems including seamless positioning, and navigation / driving safety support information systems for slow vehicles including bicycles.
-Electrical and Electronic Systems
+Assistant Professor Manabe, Tetsuya Information communication and circuit system ICT-based systems innovation for human mobility sophistication, in particular, realizing information society infrastructure in the real world, such as pedestrian navigation systems including seamless positioning, and navigation / driving safety support information systems for slow vehicles including bicycles.
+Electrical Engineerring, Electronics, and Applied Physics

-Assistant Professor Yoshizumi, Toshihiro quantum property Functional Materials Science
+Assistant Professor Yoshizumi, Toshihiro quantum property Electrical Engineerring, Electronics, and Applied Physics

 Informatics Unit